 Students must be officially registered for all courses for which they expect to earn credit.
-Registration periods begin 6 to 8 weeks prior to the start of each term.
+Registration periods begin 10 weeks prior to the start of each term.
 All students are expected to register for classes during the registration period.
 Registration may be done online at my.lakeland.edu or in-person at one of the Kellett School centers.